Cybersecurity HSAC Subcommittee

 Meeting Information

-The CAC meets every fourth Wednesday of the month from 10 - 11 a.m.
+The CAC meets every first Wednesday of the month from 10 - 11 a.m.
 Click the accordion links below to expand for information on meetings.
 We strive to ensure inclusive, accessible meetings that enable all individuals to engage fully.

 2023 Meeting Information